anto112/moildev/README.md

 - Panorama Image

 ![](./assets/panorama.png)
-``

-## How to install
+## 1. How to install
 This library now available in pypi distribution. visit link here https://pypi.org/project/Moildev/
 ```
-pip install moildev
+$ pip install moildev
 ```

-### 1. Import Library
+### 2. Import Library

 ```
-from Moildev import Moildev
+>> from Moildev import Moildev
 ```

-### 2. API Reference
+### 3. Application programming interface (API) Reference

+To test this API using image from calibrated fish-eye camera, you can download the image from [this link](https://drive.google.com/file/d/1Cq8vIcsE7I8NYcL_nb8k7OBYjy9LLCx6/view?usp=sharing).

-#### 2.1 Initial configuration
+##### 3.1 Initial configuration

 This is the initial configuration that you need provide the parameter.
 The camera parameter is the result from calibration camera by MOIL laboratory.  before the successive functions can work correctly,configuration is necessary in the beginning of program.

 ```
-moildev = Moildev(camera_name, sensor_width, sensor_height, Icx, Icy, ratio,
-        imageWidth, imageHeight, parameter0, parameter1, parameter2,
+moildev = Moildev(camera_name, sensor_width, sensor_height, Icx, Icy, ratio,imageWidth, imageHeight, parameter0, parameter1, parameter2, parameter3,parameter4, parameter5, calibrationRatio)
-        parameter3, parameter4, parameter5, calibrationRatio)
 ```

-##### Parameter:
+**Parameter:**

 ```
 . camera_name - A string to describe this camera